ASK Teacher Alan

 Q16: How many students do you see per week?

-Ans: 18.
+Ans: 18 max.
 I don't take anything more than that because I do not want to stress myself out.
 This is because of my medical history of anxiety disorder.
 Stress is one of my main triggers.
 Once I hit my number, usually I will tell other potential students to wait for their turn until someone decides to stop lessons.
-I will not kick any student out to let others in.
 My apologies if you are on the waiting list.

 Q17: What happens during a trial lesson?